 The performance of our technology holdings was generally mixed.
 Microsoft was amongst the major contributors.
 Despite incurring a record loss due to the \$7.5 billion write off of Nokia, Microsoft's results exceeded market expectations.
 Microsoft's software and cloud businesses continue to grow strongly.
 Elsewhere, weak PC demand and currency headwinds continue to be a drag on Intel's share price.
+IBM's share price underperformed the broader market and detracted from performance this quarter.

 Visa posted increased earnings compared to last year, exceeding market expectations.
 Management also confirmed a potential purchase of Visa Europe (currently owned by European banks), which boosted the share price to a record high in July.
-Lowe's and Home Depot also contributed positively to performance.
-The two US home improvement companies continue to benefit from the US housing market recovery.
+Lowe's also contributed positively to performance.
+The US home improvement company continues to benefit from the US housing market recovery.